 We have decades of experience and have recovered more than $70 million dollars in compensation for our injured clients.
 If you were hurt, our legal team is prepared to build a strong case for you.

-How The Bradley Law Firm Can Help With a Product Liability Claim in Kansas City
+How Bradley Law Personal Injury Lawyers Can Help With a Product Liability Claim in Kansas City

 You expect everyday products to be reasonably safe for your family.
 In reality, that isn’t always the case.
 Dangerous products hurt people on a regular basis.
 If the company that manufactured or designed the product was responsible for your injuries, you shouldn’t have to deal with the cost.